 Narcissism, healthy self-interest, strong will, confidence

 Many of us worry about raising narcissistic children.
-We try to assess degrees of self-interest or confidence, and hope that we aren’t raising little hellions who will go on to manipulate others in unhealthy (specifically, narcissistic) ways with grandiose and exaggerated concepts of self.
+We try to assess degrees of self-interest or confidence, and hope that we aren’t encouraging little hellions who will go on to manipulate others in unhealthy ways with grandiose and exaggerated concepts of self.
 Those of us who have survived a narcissistic parent or partner may be especially anxious on this score.

 But confidence is not arrogance.
 Narcissism is not healthy self-interest.
-Comfort and self-assurance that may result from early childhood experiences of winning do not necessarily equate to entitlement or insensitivity to others.
+Comfort and self-assurance that result from early childhood experiences of winning do not necessarily equate to entitlement or insensitivity.

 There was thought-provoking discussion at Momalom yesterday regarding letting your child win.
 I’ve dealt with this issue (my kids are older), and have written on the nature of competition between parent and child.
 It gets tricky when you have competitive kids and competitive parents.
 In comments regarding letting children win (especially when they are still quite young), Sarah at Momalom said: